dhokladrijaa/Physics-Association-Webapp/README.md

 # 🌌 Physics Association Website

-Welcome to the official **Physics Association Web Portal** — a dynamic, responsive, and visually engaging website designed to showcase departmental highlights, research areas, curriculum, faculty, and achievements.
+This is an attempt at the project for creating a **Physics Association Web Portal** — a dynamic, responsive, and visually engaging website designed to showcase departmental highlights, research areas, curriculum, faculty, and achievements.

 ---